sumitkolhe/techcrunch-api/README.md

-# 💻 TechCrunch API [UNOFFICIAL]
+# 💻 TechCrunch API

----

-#### This is an Unofficial API for TechCrunch.
-You can fetch all the articles/news from Techcrunch.com using this API.
+An Unofficial API for TechCrunch to fetch all the articles/news from Techcrunch.com.

----

-## :label: Description
+# :label: Description

 This API currently supports two routes.

 1. **All** - All the latest articles/news that is posted on Techcrunch.

-2. **Articles by tag** - You can get articles/news by particular tag.
+2. **Articles by tag** - Articles/news by particular tag.

 ---

-## :mag: Usage
+# :mag: Usage

-### # All Articles/News
+##  All Articles/News

-Make a `GET`request to `https://techcrunch.vercel.app`
+Make a `GET`request to `https://techcrunch.vercel.app/articles`

 #### Response Format

 The response JSON Object looks something like this -

 ```JSON
 {